EducationalTestingService/skll/doc/run_experiment.rst

 """"""""""""""""""""""""""""""""""""""""""

-List of floats or integers representing relative or absolute numbers of training examples that will be used to generate the learning curve respectively.
+List of floats or integers representing relative or absolute numbers of training examples that will be used to generate the learning curve of training examples that will be used to generate the learning curve respectively.
 If the type is float, it is regarded as a fraction of the maximum size of the training set (that is determined by the selected